Research axis

 Children are especially vulnerable.
 Because their organs are still developing and their respiratory rates are higher than adults, exposure to polluted air can impair lung development, reduce pulmonary function, and increase the risk of respiratory infections and asthma.

-Household air pollution remains a major challenge in many LMICs, where around 3 billion people still rely on biomass fuels such as wood, charcoal or agricultural residues for cooking and heating.
+Household air pollution in particular remains a major challenge in many LMICs, where around 3 billion people still rely on biomass fuels such as wood, charcoal or agricultural residues for cooking and heating.
 In poorly ventilated homes, these fuels can produce particulate matter concentrations far above WHO recommended thresholds.
+Combined with emissions from traffic and commercial activities, as well as desert dust, domestic use of biomass fuels also contributes to alarmingly high levels of ambient air pollution in African cities.

 Despite its health impact, air pollution remains insufficiently addressed in many countries due to limited monitoring systems, weak regulations, and competing public health priorities.